-If a child would like to purchase a second breakfast or lunch, the cost is \$1.50 for breakfast and \$2.50 for lunch.
-Second meals can be purchased by funding the child's account using www.myschoolbucks.com, cash or check.
+If a child would like to purchase a second breakfast or lunch, the cost is \$1.50 Elementary/\$1.75 High School for breakfast and \$2.50 Elementary/\$2.75 High School for lunch.
+Milk can be purchased individually for 50 cents.
+Second meals can be purchased by funding the child's account using cash, check (paid to Peoria Lunch Fund), or www.myschoolbucks.com.
 Although meals can be purchased during the lunch line, prepayments are encouraged to prevent delays in the line.